 - Build a GUI application (as a window)

-- Add those widgets that are mentioned above
+- Add those widgets that are discussed above

 A Sample Program Using Tkinter